sg893052/sonic-buildimage/manageability/SONiC_Default_Configuration.md

 - 1.1.1.5 - All configurations derived from a port configuration must be removed except break out configuration.
 The port will continue to be in the broken out state when switch port's config is restored to its default configuration.
 The default speed of the port will be defined by the breakout mode configured on its master port.
 - 1.1.1.6 - When a switch port is being restored to its default configuration, configuration operations on the port are allowed only after the configuration restoration procedure is completed.
 - 1.1.1.7 -  The user should be able to save the configuration state of a selected switch port as a named checkpoint.
 At a later point in time, such a saved checkpoint can be specified as an input to specify the intended switch port configuration instead of the default configuration.
+- 1.1.1.8 - The user should be able to restore a PortChannel interface to its default configuration.
+- 1.1.1.9 - The user should be able to restore a VLAN interface to its default configuration.
+- 1.1.1.10 - The user should be able to restore a loopback interface to its default configuration.

 ### 1.1.2 Configuration and Management Requirements

 - 1.1.2.0 - The user must be able to view and choose between one or more available default configuration profiles.
 - 1.1.2.1 - The available configuration profiles are identified using a unique name string.
 - 1.1.2.2 - When the user changes the default configuration profile setting, the switch configuration is restored to the default configuration defined by the newly chosen default configuration profile.
+- 1.1.2.3 - The user should be able to select a range of interfaces and restore them to default configuration using a single CLI command.

 ### 1.1.3 Scalability Requirements
 N/A